 - Loss of clarity on who is responsible for coaching and professional development.

-- Stress as participants is stretched across too many initiatives.
+- Stress as participants are stretched across too many initiatives.

-- Reduced effectiveness versus teams that have been in place for a period.
+- Reduced effectiveness amongst teams that have been in place for a period.

 - Loss of organizational or team learning and team memory because individuals are involved for just a short duration.

 - The potential for individuals to be over-assigned to too many initiatives.
 It is sometimes difficult to gauge the capacity or workload of individuals in a matrix situation.

 Succeeding as an Employee in a Matrix Management Situation:

 Working in a matrix environment can be both rewarding and frustrating.
 Your exposure to different initiatives and colleagues supports learning and relationship development.
 However, it is important to an employee, working in a matrix, to understand your firm's approach to your evaluation and development.